-JahMed takes pride in what they do.
-They do incredible work and have great fun doing it.
-JahMed is a tight knit family that welcomes the addition of like-minded care providers of all stripes.
+JahMed takes pride in what we do.
+JahMed does incredible work and we have great fun doing it!
+JahMed is a family and we warmly embrace like-minded care providers of all stripes.

 Lee is a board-certified family and geriatric physician who works full-time in Eureka.
 He has been in practice for over 30 years and has experience in hospital, emergency, and office practice.
 He supervises the hospital and responds in the field with the first responders and the psych team when necessary.

 Joseph has been an active member of JahMed since 2005 and has lived and worked in Humboldt County since 1999.
 He has over a decade of experience within the emergency medical and fire community.
 In addition to being a Firefighter/EMT, Joseph also teaches as an EMT lab instructor.

 Sean Lyles has been involved in emergency medicine for 25 years.
 He is one of the night shift charge nurses at the main trauma center in Humboldt County where he has worked for over 17 years.
 Sean has volunteered with JahMed since 2004 and became the hospital coordinator in 2021.

 Sarah Emmert resides in her hometown community of Santa Cruz, CA. Sarah holds a Bachelor's degree in Psychology and a Master’s degree in Criminology, Law, and Society.
 She is passionate about equitable social change and working on issues including criminal justice reform and drug and alcohol policy.

 Gene oversees JahMed’s “Psych” team and has volunteered in events medicine since 1987.
 He consulted for Rock Medicine on tour with the Grateful Dead and Phish and served as a Weapons Expert on Man at Arms: Art of War.
 Gene specializes in responding to intensive psychedelic reactions.
 He holds a BS degree in Psychology.